miguelsiloli/Jupyterbook/miguelsilva/01_Vinted_Data_Engineering/02_pipeline_design.md

 - Catalog flow is well structured according to the rules in place.
 It's robust, tasks are decoupled and independent and it's easier to troubleshoot once an issue arises.
 The code is clean, having proper descriptions and task names is very helpful.
 - Subflows should be decoupled.
 They are decoupled from a functional perspective, since the successful execution of one flow is independent from another's, however if one subflow fails it triggers the fail of the whole flow and stops the pipeline.

+**About prefect**

+A lot of features are locked under prefect cloud, which sucks if you want to build an on premise project.
+This is important since a lot of out of the box integrations are only supported in the cloud version and its impossible (iirc) to create triggers, dynamic flags, conditional workflows with the on premise version.